Crowned-Eagle/ReadMr/README.md

-Collection of Select News Articles translated to Marathi
+Collection of Select Articles translated to Marathi